Aswanthbiju/metal-defect-detection-yolov8/README.md

 ---

-Thank you for checking out this project!
+Thank you for checking out this project :) !